seezee/WP-FOFT-Loader/readme.txt

 * The small inlined Data URI will marginally block initial render.
 We’re trading this for highly reduced FOUT.
 * Self hosting: Required.

-= How may I help improve this plugin? =
+### How may I help improve this plugin?

-I'd love to hear your feedback.
+I’d love to hear your feedback.
 In particular, tell me about your experience configuring the plugin.
 Are the instructions clear?
 Do I need to reword them?
 Did I leave out something crucial?
 You get the drift.

-= I'd like to do more =
+### I’d like to do more

-I'm looking for collaborators to improve the code.
+I’m looking for collaborators to improve the code.
 If you are an experienced Wordpress programmer, hit me up!

-= I'd like to do even more =
+### I’d like to do even more

 Feel free to send a donation to my [Paypal account](https://paypal.me/messengerwebdesign?locale.x=en_US).
-Or buy me a beer if you're in town.
+Or buy me a beer if you’re in town.

-== Changelog ==
+## Changelog

+= 1.0.27 =
+* 2019-06-27
+* Code formatting now meets Wordpress standards
+* Strict type checking on comparisons
+* Use Yoda case where appropriate
+* Convert unnecessary concantenations to single strings
+* Added Dutch translation

 = 1.0.26 =
 * 2019-06-25